 Do not wait too long to consult malpractice attorneys about your claim.
 The Florida statute of limitations applies to ophthalmologist medical malpractice cases.
 If you do not file your lawsuit before the deadline, you lose your right to do so.

-Schedule a Free Consultation With Our Miami Ophthalmologist Malpractice Lawyer
+Schedule a Free Consultation With Our Miami, FL Medical Malpractice Lawyer

 If you have been injured because of an ophthalmologist’s negligence or errors, we want to help.
 Contact our office today to schedule your free consultation with an experienced Miami ophthalmologist malpractice attorney.